Sally Thomsett: Later career

 Thomsett went on to appear in The Fenn Street Gang and Softly, Softly: Task Force before starring in the psychological thriller film Straw Dogs opposite Dustin Hoffman and Susan George, as well as Baxter! with Britt Ekland.
 After appearing in a television commercial advertising Bovril in 1972, Thomsett was spotted by writers Brian Cooke and Johnnie Mortimer, who cast her in the hit ITV sitcom Man About the House as Jo, a role that she played for the show's entire run from 1973 to 1976, including a 1974 spin-off film of the same name.
+In 1975, Thomsett toured the UK in a production of the play Boeing-Boeing with her Man About the House co-stars Richard O'Sullivan, Yootha Joyce and Doug Fisher.

 After Man About the House ended in 1976, Thomsett continued to act, appearing in Wodehouse Playhouse in 1978.
-After appearing in a Crunchie chocolate bars advert in 1979, Thomsett gave up acting for a while in order to travel the world.
+After appearing in a Crunchie chocolate bars advert in 1979, Thomsett stopped acting to travel the world.
 She returned in the mid-1980s and appeared on stage in a 1987 production of The Cat and the Canary, before making regular pantomime appearances.
 She also appeared in the music video for "Doctor in Distress", a charity single made to save Doctor Who from cancellation in 1985.
 Thomsett's career slowed down after the birth of her daughter, although she did appear on stage in 1998 and 1999 in a touring production of The Holly and the Ivy.

 Thomsett appeared in Peter Pan as Mrs. Darling at Doncaster Racecourse during the 2014–2015 Christmas season.

+Personal life

+In 1971, Thomsett married her boyfriend of five years Nigel Newman, but they separated later that year and subsequently divorced in 1976.
+She also had a three-year relationship with her co-star Richard O'Sullivan during the production of Man About the House and dated Eddie Kidd in the late 1970s.

+Thomsett married Danish film producer Claus Hede Nielsen in 1980, but they separated in 1984.
+Since 1993, Thomsett has been in a relationship with Paul Agnew, with whom she has one daughter, born in 1996.